EliabN/Note_Taker_express/README.md

 ## Additional Information

-On the back end, the application includes a `db.json` file that will be used to store and retrieve notes using the `fs` module and Express.js Routing/Serving static files.
+On the back end, the application includes a `db.json` file that will be used to store and retrieve notes using the `fs` module and `Express.js Routing/Serving static files`.

 ## License